Guide To Flesh And Blood Card Rarities

 Marvel (F/MV)

-Marvel (F/MV) cards are typically not essential for gameplay and are mostly valued for their visual appeal.
-They often feature alternate artwork of popular heroes or extended borders for a premium look.
+Last but not least, Marvel (F/MV) cards!
+This rarity tier is not always essential for gameplay, and is mostly sought after for its great visual appeal.
+Marvel cards will often feature alternate artworks of popular heroes, or even extended borders for a neater look.

 How To Recognise Card Rarity Codes For Flesh and Blood TCG

-The rarity codes in FaB have changed over the years and may seem confusing to beginners.
+The rarity codes in FaB have changed over the years, and may seem all over the place to a beginner.
 Let’s break it down below:

 Welcome to Rathe & Arcane Rising

-For the first two sets, you could find information related to your card’s rarity at the bottom as white text on the black border, like in the example image.
+For the first two sets, you could find information related to your card’s rarity at the bottom as white text on the black border, like in the following image:

-WTR stands for Welcome to Rathe (the expansion set of the card), 004 means the card is number 4 in the set, and L means Legendary (the rarity of the card).
+WTR stands for Welcome to Rathe (the expansion set of the card), 004 means that this card is number 4 in the set, and L means Legendary (the rarity of the card).

 First Edition vs. Unlimited - How To Recognise Your Card Type

-It later became easier to identify card rarity.
-From Crucible of War onwards, releases featured a solid coloured dot with the rarity letter inside, which was later changed to an outlined circle instead.
+Nowadays, you have an easier time figuring out what rarity your card is, as from Crucible of War onwards, all other releases featured a solid coloured dot with the rarity letter inside.
+This was changed later to an outlined circle instead.

-First Edition refers to cards without any circle dot, as well as those with a solid coloured dot.
-Unlimited refers to cards printed later with a circle outline instead of a filled dot.
+First Edition refers to all the cards without any circle dot, as well as the ones with a solid coloured dot.
+Unlimited refers to all cards printed afterwards, with a circle outline instead of a dot.

 Here’s a quick reference guide to figure out if your card is First Edition or Unlimited: